ibm-cloud-docs/solution-tutorials/secure-network-enclosure2.md

   - Description: 'For use with VRA/Network Gateway'
   - additional private VLANs if required

 The support ticket may take several hours to action.
-You will be notified if additional information is required, or confirmation for authorising additional chargable VLANs and final completion by email to the address associated with your user account.
+You will be notified if additional information is required, to confirm authorisation of the additional chargable VLANs and final of completion, by email to the address associated with your user account.
 Record the VLANs assigned as these will be needed in a later step.

 ## Provision Virtual Router Appliance